-Great Bear Adventure
+Zodiac Spring Great Bear Adventure May 1st-June 30th

 Duration Full Day 7-8 hour

-We view them quietly by boat and watch them forage on the fresh sedges and grasses of spring in intertidal zones and estuaries!
+We view the bears quietly by boat and watch them forage on the fresh sedges and grasses of spring in intertidal zones and estuaries!
 Their spring diet includes molluscs, bivalves, amphipods and tiny crustaceans we call barnacles.
 In the fall Pacific salmon are the first choice, however if salmon are scarce they will also forage on roots, tubers, insects, and Pacific crab apples among many other things.

 As we travel to and from the bears habitat we also get to view many different terrestrial and marine mammals in their natural environment along the way.
 This wildlife and bear adventure has many gifts for us, and every tour is unique.